U.S. judge demands details on Sprint $50 mln 'cramming' settlement

-NEW YORK (Reuters) - A federal judge said on Tuesday he would not approve a proposed $50 million settlement between the Consumer Financial Protection Bureau and Sprint Corp over claims the mobile carrier added unauthorized charges to phone bills unless the two sides provide additional details about its fairness.
+NEW YORK, May 19 (Reuters) - A federal judge said on Tuesday he would not approve a proposed $50 million settlement between the Consumer Financial Protection Bureau and Sprint Corp over claims the mobile carrier added unauthorized charges to phone bills unless the two sides provide additional details about its fairness.

 In an order filed in New York federal court, U.S. District Judge William Pauley said papers filed jointly by Sprint and the CFPB were bereft of information that would allow him to determine whether the deal deserves his approval.